StorSimple 8100 and 8600 migration to Azure File Sync

 When you attempt to start a migration job, the previous rules are checked.
 If there are jobs running, you may not be able to start the current job.
 You'll receive an alert that lists the name of currently running job(s) that must finish before you can start the new job.

 It's a good idea to regularly check your migration jobs in the Job definition tab of your Data Manager resource, to see if any of them have paused and need your input to complete.

 Phase 3 summary

 At the end of Phase 3, you'll have run at least one of your migration jobs from StorSimple volumes into Azure file share(s).
-You will have run the same migration job several times, from oldest to newest backups that must be migrated.
-You can now focus on either setting up Azure File Sync for the share (once migration jobs for a share have completed) or directing share access for your information workers and apps to the Azure file share.
+With your run, you will have migrated your specified backups into Azure file share snapshots.
+You can now focus on either setting up Azure File Sync for the share (once migration jobs for a share have completed) or direct-share-access for your information workers and apps to the Azure file share.

 Phase 4: Access your Azure file shares